 The scope of the assessment does not include individual dwellings.
 Notwithstanding any statement or recommendation made with respect to smoke/heat alarms within dwellings, it is always recommended as best practice to ensure that working smoke alarms are provided in all dwellings at least to a BS 5839-6 Category LD3 standard.
-These should ideally be Grade D alarms (mains powered with integral battery back-up), although Grade F alarms (battery powered only) are a reasonable short term measure.
+These should ideally be Grade D1 alarms (mains powered with integral tamper proof battery back-up), although Grade F1 alarms (integral tamper proof battery powered only) are a reasonable short term measure.